poldavezac/BokehServer.jl/docs/src/index.md

 ### Document roots

-As in *bokeh python*, users can add and remove roots from a `Document`.
+As in [Bokeh](https://docs.bokeh.org/en/latest/index.html), users can add and remove roots from a `Document`.
 This can be done using functions `push!(::iDocument, ::iModel)` and `pop!(::iDocument, ::iModel)`:

 ```julia